 Digital media subscriptions are predicted to continue strong growth of 20 per cent year over year, with digital news subscriptions specifically reaching twenty million subscribers, according to research by Deloitte Global.
 Additionally, consumers are expected to move from an average of two digital subscriptions in 2018 to four by the end of 2020.

-There have been a number of enabling factors for this growth, including phone screen size and resolution, easier sign-up processes, and overall improvements in broadband speeds.
-For news publishers, there is further momentum driven by the challenges to ad revenue models, due to privacy concerns, tracking blockers, and ad blocking software.
+There have been a number of enabling factors for this growth, including phone screen size and resolution, easier sign-up processes at the subscription paywall, and overall improvements in broadband speeds.
+For news publisher subscriptions, there is further momentum driven by the challenges to ad revenue models, due to privacy concerns, tracking blockers, and ad blocking software.

-Reliable benchmarks for growing digital subscriptions is critical, as publishers seek to map an optimal visitor journey towards purchasing a digital subscription.
+Reliable benchmarks for growing digital subscriptions and managing metered paywalls is critical, as publishers seek to map an optimal visitor journey towards purchasing a digital subscription.

 The end result was the GNI Subscriptions Lab Critical Publisher Benchmarks Report.
 Below are highlights of the top benchmarks and recommendations.
 The full report is 18 pages, containing the background, methodology, and greater detail of each finding.